IdentityServer/IdentityServer4/docs/quickstarts/1_client_credentials.rst

     dotnet new sln -n Quickstarts
     dotnet sln add .\src\IdentityServerQuickstart.csproj

-..note:: When you are using the template, the port for your ASP.NET Core applicatio will default to 5000.
+.. note:: When you are using the template, the port for your ASP.NET Core applicatio will default to 5000.
 You can change that in the ``Properties\LaunchSettings.json`` file.
 However, all of the quickstart instructions will assume you use the default.

 Defining an API Resource